SHAKyMLRepo/MLPortfolio/README.md

 - **Data Analysis**: With data stored locally, I intend to use this data in future projects.

+#### Project: Webpage with Weather Chatbot using Local Database

+## Introduction

+In an era where technology is becoming increasingly integrated into our daily lives, having a chatbot that can provide weather forecasts in a conversational manner can be a valuable asset.
+This project aims to develop my skills with the creation of chatbots and builds off the project above.
+The chatbot will retrieve weather data from a local database and respond in a human-like text format.

+### Project Overview

+**Objective**: The main objective of this project is to develop a web-based chatbot that can provide weather forecasts based on user queries and data stored in a local database.

+**Key Components**:

+1. **User Interface**: A web page will be created to serve as the user interface.
+Users can input their queries about the weather through a prompt or chatbox.

+2. **Chatbot Development**: The chatbot will be designed to understand natural language queries related to weather forecasts.
+It will utilize Natural Language Processing (NLP) techniques to process and interpret user inputs.

+3. **Local Database Integration**: Weather data, previously collected from a weather website and stored in a local database as part of a previous project, will be used by the chatbot to provide responses.
+The chatbot will query the database to retrieve weather forecasts for specific dates.

+4. **Conversational Responses**: The chatbot will respond to user queries in a conversational and human-like manner.
+Responses will include weather conditions, temperatures, and any other relevant information for the specified date.

+5. **Web Interaction**: Users will interact with the chatbot through the web page, where they can ask questions like, "What will the weather be like on [specific date]?"
+The chatbot will generate informative and user-friendly responses.

+**Benefits**:

+- **User-Friendly Access**: The web-based chatbot provides an easy and intuitive way for users to inquire about weather forecasts without needing to navigate complex interfaces or APIs.

+- **Conversational Experience**: Users can have a natural conversation with the chatbot, making the interaction more engaging and user-friendly.

+- **Data Utilization**: The project leverages previously collected weather data, making efficient use of data already available in the local database.

+- **Integration Potential**: The chatbot can be further expanded and integrated into other platforms or applications to provide weather information seamlessly.

+By creating a chatbot with access to a local weather database, this project enhances the accessibility and usability of weather information for users in a conversational manner.

 *GitHub Repository: [Link to GitHub Repository](https://github.com/yourusername/image-classification-project)*